att-innovate/firework/README.md

 sudo cp /lib/systemd/system/vncserver@.service /etc/systemd/system/vncserver@:5.service
 ```

-3. Using the text editor of your choice (e.g., `vim`), open the file and replace every `<USER>` with the name of the user you created.
+3. Using the text editor of your choice (e.g., `vim`), open the file and replace every `<USER>` you see with the name of the user you created.
 I created a user with the name `fpga` and highlight where those changes are made in the screenshot below.
-Also add the option `-geometry 2560x1440` to the `ExecStart=` line replacing `2560x1440` with the dimensions of the screen you plan to run the VNC Viewer client on (so full screen mode looks pretty).
+Also add the option `-geometry 2560x1440` to the `ExecStart=` line replacing `2560x1440` with the resolution of the screen you plan to run the VNC Viewer client on (so full screen mode looks pretty).

 ![alt text](resources/unit-config.png)